Neuro Wellness Philosophy...

 We have dedicated over 20 years to the specialization of the treatment of neurological injuries in the inpatient, outpatient, and home settings.

-Our answer to helping our clients continue the healing process in an optimal setting.
+We help our clients continue the healing process in a quiet, distraction free environment.

-Treatments that encourage normal movement and discourage compensation and the use of only one side of the body.
+Our treatment encourages normal movement and discourages compensation and the use of only one side of the body.
 We focus on facilitating movement of the affected side with the ultimate goal of using both sides of the body in daily activity and life.

 We understand the life changing effects a neurological injury can have on an individual’s roles in the family, at work, and in the community.
 We acknowledge the importance of resuming these roles and assuming new roles; taking any cognitive, physical, emotional, and psychological changes into consideration.

-The treatment of a whole person, and considering the effects a stroke or brain injury can have on all systems including movement, sensation, cognition, perceptual-motor, psychological, and social.
+We treat the whole person, considering the effects a stroke or brain injury can have on all systems including movement, sensation, cognition, perceptual-motor, psychological, and social.

 We individualize every treatment plan and treatment session in order to meet the needs, goals, and expectations of our clients.
 We work together to create individualized home exercise programs to reinforce and enhance the treatment in the clinic.